qwertypomy/rental/README.md

 * While testing the backend, if you have a local virtualenv, you can run the static validation without running a docker container.
 * While testing the backend, if you have a local virtualenv and a local database configured with the dev settings, you can run the tests without running a docker container.

-## Contributing

-We welcome contributions from the community, given that they respect these basic guidelines:

-* All Tests & Static Analysis passing;
-* 100% code coverage;

-Prior to any pull-request, we advise to [open an issue](https://github.com/Seedstars/django-react-redux-base/issues).
-This is because, although we are happy to merge your code, we must make sure the changes don't impact our way of doing things, thus resulting on a declined PR, and your time wasted.

-If you want to tackle any open issue, well.....
-Just go for it! :)